Is Dating Hard For Men?

 What if she gets offended?
 What if she thinks you’re an idiot?
 And what if...?

-I'm sure after reading this there will be men (and women) who will say that I'm expressing my personal fears of being stereotyped, but I'd just like to add that our fears and complexes are not simply imagination, but a reality that many struggle with every day, so the sooner we stop pretending it's nothing, the better.
+I'm sure after reading this there will be men (and women) who will say that I'm expressing my personal fears of being stereotyped, instead of my personal experience with dating, but I'd just like to add that our fears and complexes are not simply imagination, but a reality that many struggle with every day, so the sooner we stop pretending it's nothing, the better.
 In truth, men need everything women need in a partner: a friend, good conversation, fulfilling sex where each considers the other's wants and needs.
+There’s still some kind of a stigma around men and dating.

-Of course, I'm not speaking for everyone, and I'm intentionally leaving out all the unpleasant toxic cases that each of us encounters, but based on what my friends have told me, and having carefully observed others and myself, I have come to a disappointing conclusion: We, men, have lived in a sort of "two-dimensional paradigm" for so long that it seems we missed the moment when it became three-dimensional.
+Of course, I'm not speaking for everyone, and I'm intentionally leaving out all the unpleasant toxic cases that each of us encounters, but based on what my friends have told me, and having carefully observed others and myself, I have come to a disappointing conclusion: it’s not like dating is hopeless, but we, men, have lived in a sort of "two-dimensional paradigm" for so long that it seems we missed the moment when it became three-dimensional.
 So, ladies, don't take it personally when we stay home to play our Playstation, are clueless about dating, or blurt out nonsense on the first date.
 It may well be that we really like you.

 *Original article was written in Russian